SakthivelMadhu/Java_Interview_Prep_Assignment/README.md

 # Problem 17: What’s the difference Between @Controller, @Component, @Repository, and @Service Annotations in Spring?

-@Controller: Used for classes that handle web requests.
+@Controller: Used for classes that handle web requests. <br>
-@Component: Generic stereotype annotation for any Spring-managed component.
+@Component: Generic stereotype annotation for any Spring-managed component. <br>
-@Repository: Used for DAO (Data Access Object) classes.
+@Repository: Used for DAO (Data Access Object) classes. <br>
-@Service: Used for service classes.
+@Service: Used for service classes. <br>
 # Problem 18: What is the default scope of a bean?
 The default scope of a bean in Spring is singleton, meaning a single instance of the bean is created and shared across the application context.